CSI-Carlos-Xu/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:A benefit of using Markdown is that it increases productivuty since it is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+ - Answer:A benefit of using Markdown is that it increases productivity since it is a lightweight markup language that you can use to add formatting elements to plaintext text documents.

 What does "cd" stand for?

- - Answer:"cd" stands for change directory
+ - Answer:The abbreviation "cd" stands for change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer:Yes, I got stuck at trying to access Python within Visual Studio Code.
+I solved it by going into the Python installer and adding the program into the branch directories.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer:During class, I didn't consider searching google for other commands to run since I ran out of time.
+However, I'm interested in learning new commands.

 What would you like to program?

- - Answer:
+ - Answer:I would like to program a sport's videogame.

 Type down any class notes below this sentence: